 If you are interested in any of the above roles, please download and complete the application form and email or post it to Debbie.

 People with convictions have been at the heart of Unlock (as staff, trustees and volunteers) ever since we were formed in 1999 by a group of former prisoners.

-As a small organisation, we recognise the value that volunteers make to helping us to fulfil our mission.
-Critically, for us, this involves giving people with convictions the opportunity to use volunteering as a stepping-stone as part of their resettlement process and ultimately towards stable employment.
+As a small organisation, we recognise the value that volunteers bring to helping us to fulfil our mission.
+Critically, for us, this involves giving people with convictions the opportunity to use volunteering as a stepping-stone in their resettlement process and ultimately towards stable employment.

 We strongly believe that every volunteering opportunity deserves proper support and, given our very limited resources, we can’t offer nearly as many opportunities as we would like.

-As and when opportunities arise, they will be listed on our vacancies page.
-We’ll also send out details via our e-updates, so sign up if you want to receive an email to your inbox.
+As and when opportunities arise, they will be listed on this page.
+We’ll also send out details via our newsletter, so sign up if you want to receive an email to your inbox.

 “It helped my self-esteem in the sense that I began to believe that I could be a valuable member of a team in an environment which deals with quite complex issues.
 I was treated with respect by people I would often shy away from.
 It helped me with a few of my own personal issues in a positive sense.”